-Standards Newcastle Draft Local Area Plan
+Standards Newcastle Local Area Plan

-7.2.21 Bat Movement across Streets
+7.2.23 Bat Movement across Streets

 Where removal of a section of hedgerow is required for street access, the street width and gap in the hedgerow shall be kept to a minimum and determined by street typology (see street design typologies and sections in Appendix 3) in order to protect and retain foraging routes for bats.
-Mature street planting should be located to help fill the void between removed sections of hedgerow and create an 'eco hop' across streets between remaining sections of hedgerow.
+Mature street planting should be located to help fill the void between removed sections of hedgerow and create an 'eco hop' across streets between remaining sections of hedgerow (see Fig. 7.2).